 Creating the opportunity for more flexible discussions allows supervisors to address important characteristics that are usually difficult to measure in our data-driven world such as effort, innovation or collaboration.

-Eliminating a performance review system may not be the right move for every company but by simplifying the process and increasing communication, everyone can focus on what their company really needs: Motivated employees.
+Eliminating an annual employee performance review system may not be the right move for every company but by simplifying the process and increasing communication, everyone can focus on what their company really needs: Motivated employees.